• Skip to main content

 About Taylor R. Schulte, CFP®

 Hey there!
 I'm the founder of Define Financial, a commission-free retirement planning firm ranked #2 in the U.S. by Investopedia.
-We specialize in helping people over age 50 reduce their tax bill, invest smarter, and make work optional in retirement.
-I'm also the host of the Stay Wealthy Retirement Show, a Forbes Top 10 podcast.
-When I’m not helping retirement savers reduce their taxes, you can find me traveling with my family, searching for the next best carne asada burrito, or trying to master Adam Scott’s golf swing.
+We specialize in helping people aged 50+ reduce taxes, invest smarter, and create a retirement paycheck.
+I'm also the host of the Stay Wealthy Retirement Show, a Forbes Top 10 podcast and member of the Retirement Podcast Network.
+When I’m not helping retirees reduce taxes, you can find me traveling with my family, searching for the next best carne asada burrito, or trying to master Adam Scott’s golf swing.

 Recent Articles

-Today I’m sharing everything you need to know about the 2022 and 2023 IRMAA Brackets.
-I’m also sharing: What IRMAA is How IRMAA is calculated The 10 best ways to avoid IRMAA If you want...
+In this article, I’m sharing everything you need to know about the Medicare IRMAA brackets 2025.
+I’m also sharing: What is IRMAA for Medicare How IRMAA is calculated How to avoid IRMAA If you want...

 Continue Reading